-The development of element cycles after glacier retreat in the subtropical Gongga Mountains, Sichuan, China.
-Cooperation with Prof. Dr. Yanhong Wu, Institute of Mountain Hazards and Environment, Chinese Academy of Science, China. - Since 2012.
+Mass budgets and stable isotope ratios of Ca and Mg in ecosystems along a 120 yr-old glacial retreat chronosequence in the subtropical Gongga mountains.
+Cooperation with Prof. Dr. Yanhong Wu, Institute of Mountain Hazards and Environment, Chinese Academy of Science, China. - Since 2017.

 Scientific basis to determine the critical nitrogen concentrations in the soil solution ("critical limit", Ncrit) for the indicator plants of protected biomes.
-Subproject 2 of Lot 3 of the public announcement “Analysis and Evaluation of the Nitrogen Budget of Baden-Württemberg”.
-This project is jointly conducted with Prof. Dr. Sebastian Schmidtlein.
+Subproject 2 of Lot 3 of the public announcement “Analysis and Evaluation of the Nitrogen Budget of Baden-Württemberg” (LUBW, 4500505575/23).
+This project is jointly conducted with Prof. Dr. Sebastian Schmidtlein (IFGG-KIT).
 We are cooperating with Dr. Markus Bernhardt (Friedrich Schiller University Jena) and Dr. Heike Puhlmann (Forest Research Institute of Baden-Württemberg, Freiburg). – Since 2017.

 Stable hydrogen isotopes in soil constituents: New insights into the formation processes of organic matter and clay minerals (DFG, Wi1601/22-1).
-This project is a cooperation with Prof. Dr. Yvonne Oelmann (Eberhard Karls University Tübingen). – Since 2017.
+This project is a cooperation with Prof. Dr. Yvonne Oelmann (University of Tübingen). – Since 2017.

 Compound-specific stable isotope ratios (δ13C, δ2H) of oxygen-containing polycyclic aromatic hydrocarbons (OPAHs) as tracers of their formation in the environment: Method validation and case studies (DAAD P.R.I.M.E.).
 Cooperation with Dr. Ian Bull (School of Chemistry University of Bristol, UK). – Since 2016.

-Transformations of polycycles and oxy-polycycles between the emission source and terrestrial sinks.
-Cooperation with Prof. Dr. Yongming Han, State Key Laboratory of Loess & Quaternary Geology, Institute of Earth Environment, Chinese Academy of Sciences in Xi’an – since 2011.
+Transformations of polycycles (PAH) and oxy-polycycles hydrocarbons (OPAH) between the emission source and terrestrial sinks.
+Cooperation with Prof. Dr. Yongming Han, State Key Laboratory of Loess & Quaternary Geology, Institute of Earth Environment, Chinese Academy of Sciences in Xi’an. – Since 2011.

-Effects of plant diversity on the soil nutrient cycle (SNF 200021E_131195/1) in the framework of the research unit “Exploring mechanisms underlying the relationship between biodiversity and ecosystem functioning“ together with Prof. Dr. Yvonne Oelmann, University of Tübingen, Germany (FOR1451). – The project started in 2002.
+Effects of plant diversity on the soil nutrient cycle (SNF 200021E_131195/1) in the framework of the research unit “Exploring mechanisms underlying the relationship between biodiversity and ecosystem functioning“ (FOR1451) together with Prof. Dr. Yvonne Oelmann, University of Tübingen, Germany. – Since 2010.

 Response of element cycles in a tropical mountain rain forest to environmental and land-use change.
-Associated project of the Platform for Biodiversity and Ecosystem Monitoring and Research. – Since 1998.
+Project of the DFG Research Units 402 and 816 and of the Platform for Biodiversity and Ecosystem Monitoring and Research in South Ecuador. – Since 1998.